 December 13th-January 1938: The ‘Rape of Nanjing’.
 Japanese forces occupying Nanjing engage in weeks of systematic violence, rape and murder.
 The violence in Nanjing is a matter of much historical dispute and estimated death tolls vary between 50,000 and 300,000, the vast majority of them civilians.

-June 7th: Nationalist soldiers blow up dykes alone the Yellow River to slow the Japanese advance into central and southern China.
+June 7th: Nationalist soldiers blow up dykes along the Yellow River to slow the Japanese advance into central and southern China.
 The resulting flood drowns an unknown number of peasants, possibly as many as one million.
 It also ruins vast amounts of crops and farmlands.

 October 27th: Japanese forces capture Wuhan.